 Lesley Wilson MSc is a Psychotherapist, Supervisor and BACP Accredited Counsellor, she is a qualified IAPT Counselling for Depression Practitioner, Trainer and Supervisor, she is also a Fellow of the Higher Education Academy.
-She has over 20 years of experience in the field of psychological therapies and divides her time between working as a Senior Lecturer with the University of Central Lancashire and her Private Practice as a Therapist and Supervisor.
-She has experience of working within Voluntary, Private and Statutory Services.
+She has over 22 years of experience in the field of psychological therapies and divides her time in Private Practice as a Therapist; Supervisor and Trainer; writing and delivering training for The University of Central Lancashire, Warwick University and various Charities throughout Lancashire.
+She previously worked as a Senior Lecturer with the University of Central Lancashire for over 10 years; she also has clinical experience of working within Voluntary, Private and Statutory Services.
 Her experience is grounded in working therapeutically with adults and children and therefore her practice integrates a number of theoretical models.
-Lesley has been designing and delivering training for the past 16 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.
+Lesley has been designing and delivering training for the past 20 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.

 Helen Lewin is a Person-Centred Counsellor who is working towards accreditation with BACP (British Association for Counselling and Psychotherapy).
 Helen has 30 years of experience working with adults, children and families.
 She currently divides her time working in a mainstream school supporting the emotional wellbeing of children and their families, working therapeutically with children in a pupil referral unit and her private counselling practice.
 Helen also works therapeutically with adults and young people and has experience in working with a wide range of presenting conditions and with people in varying circumstances.